davidgiga1993/mixing-station-docs/docs/ui-controls.md

 ![Input button](img/text-input.png)

 Dark buttons indicate a text input.
 Some fields may allow multiline text input.
-In iOS you can use the `$` character to indicate a line break.
+On iOS you can use the `$` character to indicate a line break.

 ## Channel buttons